1. Getting evidence

 3. Needs assessment

-If you have been successful in the first stage of your application for DSA, you will receive a letter from Student Finance England, NHS Bursaries or your equivalent funding body asking you to make an appointment for a needs assessment.
+If you have been successful in the first stage of your application for DSA, you will receive a letter from Student Finance England or your equivalent funding body asking you to make an appointment for a needs assessment.
 These are carried out at a recognised Assessment Centre.
 This is an informal appointment which can last up to 2 hours and will determine what funding-related items or support you will need for your course.

 There are three Needs Assessment Centres based in Brighton and you can attend whichever is most convenient.
 Alternatively, there are also other centres based around the country.